Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_eva.md

 code and data analysis are great, though, so not much to improve there!
 - *What I learned:* The RegexpTokenizer seems pretty rad.
 That might help me with the segmentation of my own data!

+### Katie's Visit:
+- **What I liked:** Everything is so well organized!
+It was easy to determine what order I should look at things, and the notebooks are all very well documented.
+- **What can be improved?** I'm not really sure if this is worth it, but if you felt like it, it could be interesting to go through a bunch of the blogs and hand annotate for sentiment, then use VADER on it to gauge its accuracy.
+This wouldn't have to be anything crazy, but enough that you could get a good idea of how it does.
+- **What I learned:** I love the topic clustering portion!
+This is really cool to see what topics the machine comes up with.